 Please note, if you're eligible, you must apply for the Public Service Loan Forgiveness program before October 31, 2022 if you haven't yet.

-Originally intended to expire in September 2021, the student loan pause was extended for the final time until January 31, 2022.
-With the deadline approaching soon, here are some steps you should take to prepare to make your student loan payments again.READ MORE
+The student loan pause has been extended again, now through August 31, 2022.
+Here are some steps you should take to prepare to make student loan payments again.READ MORE

 Do you have student loan debt and aren’t sure when or how to bring it up to your partner?
 We asked an expert for the best approach.READ MORE